Code-Institute-Submissions/ConnorSargent-GraphicDesignerWebsite/README.md

 # Graphic Designer Website

-This website has been created to allow a graphic designer to showcase and sell their work/prints and also allows customers to request custom artworks.
+This website has been created to allow a graphic designer to showcase and sell their work/prints.
 The deployed site can be viewed [here]()

 ![Responsive]()